Let me just say that the loneliness is acute.

 Soldiers all of them.
 May God bless you and keep you.

 Jesus.
 Their spectacular selflessness is not humbling so much as it is just fucking rage-inducing tragic.
-And not the kind of tragic we like to romanticize, the soft-core inspiration porn we mentally jerk off to in order to create resolve in our own uninspired lives whose orbits have gone flat and oval — lazy and meaningless and wobbly around the edges.
-These current and oh-so-preventable tragedies blooming like algae all around us are the kind of tragic that turns your heart into a train hurtling off the tracks that just won’t stop.
+And not the kind of tragic we like to romanticize — the soft-core inspiration porn we mentally jerk off to in order to create resolve in our own uninspired lives whose orbits have gone flat and oval — meaningless and wobbly around the edges.
+These current and oh-so-preventable tragedies are the kind of tragic that turns your heart into a train hurtling off the tracks that just won’t stop.

 I have the luxury of sheltering in place.
-Fuck you if you don’t realize what a privilege that is and that the only thing you’re really sacrificing is creature comfort.
+Fuck you if you don’t realize what a privilege that is, that the only thing you’re really sacrificing is creature comfort.
 Christ on the cross, how chosen are we, the meek and talentless who don’t deserve any of this.

 I am alone, again, listening to Nights in White Satin on repeat, finding out I don’t love the live versions and chuckling at a spontaneous memory that resurfaces — when I was a kid I thought Robert Redford was the lead singer.
 I don’t know if you’ve heard of Robert Redford but he is not the lead singer of the Moody Blues.
 Turned out he was just an actor.
 And a director.
 Who knew.

 This gratuitously cinematic song was long before my time, and its laser-Floyd sci-fi melodrama is almost before its own time.
 Is that a Vincent Price outro?
 Who knew there was an operatic Italian cover of it?
 I don’t remember when I first heard it, Letters I’ve written, never meaning to send … but I loved it.
 A new acquaintance in Salon-de-Provence randomly posted the video and I instantly realize it, and another beer is exactly what I need tonight.